silinternational/ecs-agent-monitor/README.md

 Stop or Terminate the EC2 instance.
 De-refistering from the auto-scaling group will cause it to be replaced with a new healthy instance and either Stop the instance for further troubleshooting or just Terminate it to move on.

+## IAM Policy
+You will need to create an new IAM role for this lambda function to assume.

+See `sample_iam.json` for a sample IAM policy that should be applied to this role.

+## Cloudwatch Alarm

 ## How to use
 TBD - we're still developing this thing.